Are you ready to attend the milonga? The answer might surprise you.

 Earlier that day, I’d seen him at the studio buying a tango dress for his girlfriend; she looked happy, and he looked proud that he’d gotten her something that she clearly liked.

-Later at the milonga, he’d tried cabeceo-ing me, but I waited until the music was not-so-demanding and the floor was emptier.
-I cabeceo’d him; he tip-toed his way towards my seat in case he’d gotten it wrong!
+At the milonga, he tried to cabeceo me, but I waited until the music was not so demanding and the floor was emptier.
+I looked his way and allowed him to cabeceo me.
+He tip-toed his way towards my seat in case he’d gotten it wrong.

 I think the answer to “Am I ready to attend milongas?” is more about attitude than actual skill.